apache/incubator-kie-tools/README.md

 > we use to generate deployable artifacts using the dynamic `${revision}` variable.
 You can check the full list of banned
 > plugins [here](https://maven.apache.org/plugins-archives/maven-artifact-plugin-3.4.1/plugin-issues.html).
 > The issue that caused the ban [flatten-maven-plugin/issues/256](https://github.com/mojohaus/flatten-maven-plugin/issues/256) was a result
-> due to change in `maven` behaviour between `v3.8.1` and `v3.8.2`, and isn't a problem of the `maven-flatten-plugin.
+> of change in `maven` behaviour between `v3.8.1` and `v3.8.2`, and isn't a problem on the `maven-flatten-plugin`.
-Actually, in later versions of the `maven-artifact-plugin`the ban got revoked.
+> Actually, in later versions of the `maven-artifact-plugin` the ban got revoked.
-Having this in mind, and due to the fact that`kie-tools`requires newer`maven`versions, our _Reproducible Builds_ require temporarily overriding the list of banned plugins, until we upgrade to a newer`maven-artifact-plugin` version.
+> Having this in mind, and due to the fact that `kie-tools` requires newer `maven` versions, our _Reproducible Builds_ require
+> temporarily overriding the list of banned plugins, until we upgrade to a newer `maven-artifact-plugin` version.
 > This will be addressed by https://github.com/apache/incubator-kie-issues/issues/1371

 ---